Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

     // 2.
 Execute the transaction
     runner.execute_transaction(TransactionTestCase {
-        // The transaction input
+        // The transaction input, created by the admin user.
         input: admin.create_plain_message::<TestRuntime<S>, ValueSetter<S>>(
             CallMessage::SetValue(new_value),
         ),
-        // The assertions to run after execution
+        // The assertions to run after execution.
         assert: Box::new(move |result, state| {
             // 3.
 Assert the outcome
             assert!(result.tx_receipt.is_successful());